andycroll/andycroll.com/_posts/2019/2019-07-28-consider-value-objects.md

 ---

-In your applications, you’ll often find yourself creating multiple view helpers around the same concept, constructing complex calculation methods, or passing a value (or several) around multiple methods.
+In your applications, you’ll often find yourself creating a range of view helpers around the same concept, constructing complex calculation methods, or passing a value (or several) around multiple methods.

 When this happens it is possible a simple object, smaller than an Active Record model, is trying to reveal itself.